mnot/I-D/rfc5785bis/draft.md

 specified to use well-known URIs.

-Applications that wish to mint new well-known URIs MUST register them, following the procedures in Section 5.1.
+Applications that wish to mint new well-known URIs MUST register them, following the procedures in
+{{register}}.

 For example, if an application registers the name 'example', the corresponding well-known URI on 'http://www.example.com/' would be 'http://www.example.com/.well-known/example'.

 Registered names MUST conform to the segment-nz production in {{!RFC3986}}.
 This means they cannot contain the "/" character.

-Note that this specification defines neither how to determine the authority to use for a particular context, nor the scope of the metadata discovered by dereferencing the well-known URI; both should be defined by the application itself.
+Registered names for a specific application SHOULD be correspondingly precise; "squatting" on generic terms is not encouraged.
+For example, if the Example application wants a well-known location for metadata, an appropriate registered name might be "example-metadata" or even "example.com-metadata", not "metadata".

-Typically, a registration will reference a specification that defines the format and associated media type to be obtained by dereferencing the well-known URI.
+At a minimum, a registration will reference a specification that defines the format and associated media type to be obtained by dereferencing the well-known URI, along with the URI scheme(s) that the well-known URI can be used with.
+If no URI schemes are explicitly specified, "HTTP" and "HTTPS" are assumed.

 It MAY also contain additional information, such as the syntax of additional path components, query strings and/or fragment identifiers to be appended to the well-known URI, or protocol-specific details (e.g., HTTP {{?RFC7231}} method handling).

+Note that this specification defines neither how to determine the hostname to use to find the well-known URI for a particular application, nor the scope of the metadata discovered by dereferencing the well-known URI; both should be defined by the application itself.

-Note that this specification does not define a format or media-type for the resource located at "/.well-known/" and clients should not expect a resource to exist at that location.
+Also, this specification does not define a format or media-type for the resource located at "/.well-known/" and clients should not expect a resource to exist at that location.

 Well-known URIs are only valid when rooted in the top of the path's hierarchy; they MUST NOT be used in other parts of the path.
 For example, "/.well-known/example" is a valid use, but "/foo/.well-known/example" is not.

-# Security Considerations
+See also {{sec}} for Security Considerations regarding well-known locations.

-This memo does not specify the scope of applicability of metadata or policy obtained from a well-known URI, and does not specify how to discover a well-known URI for a particular application.
-Individual applications using this mechanism must define both aspects.

-Applications minting new well-known URIs, as well as administrators deploying them, will need to consider several security-related issues, including (but not limited to) exposure of sensitive data, denial-of-service attacks (in addition to normal load issues), server and client authentication, vulnerability to DNS rebinding attacks, and attacks where limited access to a server grants the ability to affect how well-known URIs are served.

-Security-sensitive applications using well-known locations should consider that some server administrators might be unaware of its existence (especially on operating systems that hide directories whose names begin with ".").
-This means that if an attacker has write access to the .well-known directory, they would be able to control its contents, possibly without the administrator realising it.

-# IANA Considerations

-## The Well-Known URI Registry
+## Registering Well-Known URIs {#procedure}

-This document specifies procedures for the well-known URI registry, first defined in {{?RFC5785}}.

-Well-known URIs are registered on the advice of one or more experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{!RFC8126}}).

-To allow for the allocation of values prior to publication, the expert(s) may approve registration once they are satisfied that such a specification will be published.
+The "Well-Known URIs" registry is located at "https://www.iana.org/assignments/well-known-uris/".

-Registration requests can be sent to the wellknown-uri-review@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for well-known URI: example").
+Registration requests can be made by following the instructions located there or by sending an email to the "wellknown-uri-review@ietf.org" mailing list.

-### Registration Template
+Registration requests consist of at least the following information:

 URI suffix:
 : The name requested for the well-known URI, relative to "/.well-known/"; e.g., "example".